The Jane Austen Argument

-The Jane Austen Argument is an Australian musical duo from Melbourne, Victoria.
+The Jane Austen Argument is an Australian musical duo from Melbourne.
 Formed in 2010 by Tom Dickins (vocals, piano, ukulele) and Jen Kingwell (piano, vocals, ukulele), the band considers themselves an "indie cabaret duo with overtones of anti-folk and punk love".
 The duo has had a great amount of support by friend and fellow artist Amanda Palmer, and have supported her on her Goes Down Under Tour of 2011 as well as featured on her compilation record of the same name.
 Their debut album Somewhere Under The Rainbow was released through Bandcamp on 2 March 2012.

 Career

 Formation and naming

 Dickins and Kingwell met in 2009, during a cigarette break whilst working at a student union discovering mutual interests such as Regina Spektor and Nick Cave.
 Dickins at the time was planning a cabaret show, but was in need of a pianist, whereas Kingwell, a skilled pianist, was in need of a partner.
 The two began playing together in 2009, and in 2010 decided to make their musical partnership official.
 After initial difficulty settling on a name, the pair decided on The Jane Austen Argument, in reference to a long-running difference of opinion over the works of Jane Austen.